galaxyproject/training-material/topics/data-science/tutorials/gnmx-lecture4/tutorial.md

 # Dictionaries: Translating sequences

-Perhaps the best way to demonstrate the utility of dictionaries is using the translation example.
-The universal genetic code can be represented as the following dictionary:
+Perhaps the best way to demonstrate the utility of dictionaries is using DNA-to-Protein translation as an example.

 ## Using dictionaries to translate DNA